programa-stic/security-advisories/Facebook/README.md

           Facebook informed the researcher that the video and audio vulnerabilities had been patched and asked for the researcher's confirmation.

 * **2014-06-16:**
           The researcher acknowledged that both vulnerabilities were fixed.
-Programa Seguridad en TICAsked about the open proxy pending issue.
+Programa Seguridad en TIC Asked about the open proxy pending issue.

 * **2014-06-16:**
           Facebook requests proof-of-concept code or steps to reproduce the open proxy issue.